 You can click on any of the table headers (for example, Average Earnings) to sort your results by that value.

 Database administrators and architects create or organize systems to store and secure a variety of data, such as financial information and customer shipping records.
 They also make sure that the data are available to authorized users.

 |Delivery Truck Driver or Driver/Sales Worker||

 Delivery truck drivers and driver/sales workers pick up, transport, and drop off packages and small shipments within a local region or urban area.
-They drive trucks having a total weight of 26,000 pounds or less for vehicle, passengers, and cargo.
+They drive trucks weighing less than 26,001 pounds total for vehicle, passengers, and cargo.
 Delivery truck drivers usually transport merchandise from a distribution center to businesses and households.